Hendrix-CS/csci000/README.md

 ### Navigation Bar

+The `navigation` denotes the links in the top-right of the header on each page.
+Simple links have a `page` and `url` field, while grouping of links are denoted with a `title` field and a `subfolderitems` list of simple links.

 ### Instructors and Offerings

 The next section of `_config.yml` defines the `instructors` for the course.
 An instructor has an `id`,`name`,`email` address,`web` link ,`phone` number, and `officehours` link.
 This information is displayed either on or near the jumbotron in the main page header.